The Department of Mathematics, Statistics, and Computer Science (MSCS) offers

 Each of these programs has a mathematical core, is multidisciplinary in scope, and provides our students with a wide variety of career opportunities upon graduation.
 Our graduates continue with graduate work in mathematics, statistics, computer science; do graduate work in fields such as mathematics education (both research and teaching), economics, and public health; become secondary math teachers; go on to medical school, business school, and law school; and pursue careers in business, finance, actuarial science, informatics, public health, and government.
 Other MSCS graduates take with them their love of mathematics, their strong analytical and creative skills, and their participatory experiences in an undergraduate major that's rich with ideas into myriad new careers and pursuits, such as recording engineer, start-up entrepreneur, and educational software developer.

 The Department of Mathematics, Statistics, and Computer Science offers a number of scholarships for undergraduate and graduate students.
-Applications are due by 4pm, March 12.
+Applications information and due dates can be found here.

 For more information about the MSCS awards, click on the links below.

 - Victor Twersky Memorial Scholarship